Get Insurance in 3 Easy Steps

 There are many benefits to hiring your construction services, especially if a client wants the job done right.
 Your clients have sought out your expertise and skill, but regardless of your experience, there is no guarantee everything will turn out as planned.
 APOLLO understands that the potential of any unforeseen event could be detrimental to your career, and no matter its impact.
-We are here to offer you customizable protection in the form of builder’s risk insurance.
+We are here to offer you customizable protection in the form of builder’s risk (course of construction) insurance.

 There are inherent and sometimes uncontrollable risks associated with every project you take on.
 A construction site is especially susceptible to threats that could easily jeopardize its completion.
 Though you may abide by health and safety protocols, there is no way of predicting factors such as the weather or the possibility of criminal intent.
 By possessing a builder’s risk insurance policy, you wouldn’t have to worry about the cost of the severe damages or misplaced items associated with such events, as we would cover it for you.